Andreas Bronislaw Wadeksloff Nielsen: Biography

-He was confirmed in the church of Denmark in Rødovre, on the second Sunday of Easter in 1932.

 On 19 February 1939 he married Ingrid Kathrine Jensen.
 As a member of the resistance he was a mechanic and a driver.

 On 26 February 1945 a German court martial sentenced Nielsen to death and the following day he and nine other resistance members were executed in Ryvangen.

 After his death

-After the liberation he was exhumed in Ryvangen and a death certificate was issued by the Department of Forensic Medicine of the university of Copenhagen, stating that the cause of death was ballistic trauma.

-A memorial service was held for him in Rødovre church on 1 July 1945.

 On 29 August 1945 Nielsen and 105 other victims of the occupation were given a state funeral in the memorial park founded at the execution and burial site in Ryvangen where he was executed.
 Bishop Hans Fuglsang-Damgaard led the service with participation from the royal family, the government and representatives of the resistance movement.

 The cemetery in Rødovre has a memorial plaque for him.